 A good solar cable is always climate, ultraviolet, and ozone resistant because the solar tows are used outside the buildings mostly and remain exposed to sun and air humidity.

 Heat Bearing Capacity:

 Preferable solar cables are so designed that they can bear high temperatures easily.
-These must be appropriate for high temperatures ranges from -40 degrees centigrade to 90 degrees centigrade.
+These must be appropriate for high temperatures ranging from -40 degrees centigrade to 90 degrees centigrade.

 Malleable and Ductile:

 It should be able to withstand high mechanical stress like tension, shear load, and bending.

 Reliant on the type of use, it should have a high dielectric constant.

 Solar cables that are free from halogen have a better-quality performance in the case of catching fire.
 A good solar cable must not trigger a fire.

 Optional strengthening is also required to protect against marten, rodents, and termites.